-The Australian aged care workforce is in crisis and one of the biggest challenges facing the sector is a lack of talent entering the workforce.
+The Australian aged care workforce is in crisis and one of the biggest challenges facing the sector is a lack of talent entering the workforce

 According to data from the National Aged Care Workforce Census and Survey (NACWCS), the median age for residential direct care workers is 46.
 This rises to 52 for home and support care workers.
-Couple an aging workforce with an aging population and it becomes clear that we need to plan for the future now, to be sure that there are enough workers to keep up with an increasing demand for aged care services.
+Couple an ageing workforce with an ageing population and it becomes clear that we need to plan for the future now, to be sure that there are enough workers to keep up with an increasing demand for aged care services.

 But it’s not just the aged care industry that’s struggling.
 We recently hosted a roundtable lunch to discuss some of the major hiring challenges for organisations across the care sector today.
 We invited a number of HR and recruitment professionals to weigh in on this important topic.
 Throughout the conversation, our guests identified some of the key roadblocks that may be responsible for a talent shortage and offered up some ideas and solutions that organisations could try to help overcome them.